Promotion and Tenure Guidelines

 2. Identification of reviewers.
 Specific to the College of Health and Human Development, the following guidelines apply.

-b.
+b.)
 External reviewers must be senior to the person being reviewed.
 Thus, candidates for promotion to associate professor must be reviewed by people at the rank of associate or full professor whereas candidates for promotion to full professor must be reviewed by full professors.
 Where applicable, reviewers may be drawn from research-related institutions outside the academy that are relevant to the candidate’s field as long as they are seasoned, highly regarded researchers.

-c.
+c.)
 Relatives, former teachers, colleagues or students of the candidate and anyone else who is not in a position to provide a fair and impartial assessment (such as co-workers, co-authors/investigators, and friends) should be avoided as referees.

+d.)
 In general, references should be senior faculty from research universities similar to Penn State.

-3. Materials sent to external reviewers.
-Faculty members will provide an up-dated curriculum vitae (CV) and three to five reprints or preprints of research and/or scholarly work that illustrates their program of research.
-They will also provide research statement (up to one-and-one-half pages in length) summarizing their program of research.
-This research statement may be the same as the research portion of the candidate’s three-page narrative statement that will be part of the tenure and promotion dossier OR it may be a document that is tailored to the audience of potential reviewers.
-For candidates whose probationary period included calendar years 2020-21, consistent with University guidelines on the dossier narrative, the candidate can elect to explicitly describe the impact of the COVID pandemic on their research program in this research statement following University guidelines (found on the VPFA Promotion and Tenure webpage).
-The research statement and CV sent to the external reviewers will be included later in the supplemental materials, not in the dossier itself.
+4. Materials sent to external reviewers.
+Faculty members will provide an updated curriculum vitae (CV) and five sample publications of research and/or scholarly work that illustrates their program of research.
+They will also provide a research statement (up to one-and-one half pages in length) summarizing their program of research.
+This research statement may be the same as the research portion of the candidate’s narrative statement that will be part of the tenure and promotion dossier OR it may be a document that is tailored to the audience of potential reviewers.

-F. Processing and Maintenance of Records
+F.) Processing and Maintenance of Records

 1. Accessibility to file.
 Other than to appropriate committees and administrators, the dossier is not accessible to anyone except to the faculty member him/herself, subject to the restrictions cited in the AC23 Administrative Guidelines, and HR60, Access to Personnel Files.